Jesuit Bend, Louisiana: History

 Members of the Society of Jesus settled at this location in the early part of the 18th century, a bend in the Mississippi River, hence the name "Jesuit Bend".
 The Jesuit settlers brought with them from Asia the satsuma, a loosely skinned seedless tangerine.
 Satsumas have been farmed at this locale ever since.

 At one point, Jesuit Bend had a station on the New Orleans, Fort Jackson & Grand Isle Railroad line.
 It also is the location of the Jesuit Bend Wetland Mitigation Bank, an effort to return open water to a fully functioning freshwater marsh, to help reverse the longstanding problem of wetlands erosion in the Mississippi River Delta.
+Companies can purchase credits from the restoration project to compensate for construction projects that destroy wetlands.

 Jesuit Bend Incident

-In October 1955, parishioners at St. Cecilia Church in Jesuit Bend stopped Father Gerald Lewis, an African American Catholic priest, from celebrating Mass because of his skin color.
-Archbishop of New Orleans Joseph Francis Rummel placed the chapel under interdict.
-This lasted for two years before a priest, reportedly via subterfuge (promising to never again send a Black priest), obtained signatures from a number of parishioners promising to accept any priest sent to them.
-Archbishop Rummel approved the chapel's reopening before eventually discovering the ruse, but he wished to save face and not renege on the order.
-The chapel was destroyed by a hurricane soon after, and it was never rebuilt.
+In October 1955, parishioners at St. Cecilia Catholic Mission in Jesuit Bend stopped Fr Gerald Lewis, an Afro-Panamanian priest of the Society of the Divine Word, from celebrating Mass because of his skin color.
+The Archbishop of New Orleans, Joseph Rummel, then placed the chapel under interdict.
+This lasted for 18 months before Fr Peter Oswald, SVD, the assistant pastor of the mission's mother church, obtained signatures from a number of parishioners promising to accept any priest sent to them.
+However, Oswald reportedly promised parishioners that the Divine Word Society would never again send a Black priest to St. Cecilia's.
+Rummel approved the chapel's reopening in April 1958 before eventually discovering the ruse, but he wished to save face and not renege on the order.
+The chapel was destroyed by a hurricane soon after and, on Rummel's orders, was never rebuilt.